LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 the result of loop don't need to wait on anything.
 This type of code is optimized by Scheme and can recur any number of types.

+If you need to create a recursive procedure that accumulate something, like create a list of create a value, you need to add additional variable where you will old that value, the local variable is ofen called result, but you can name it like you want.

 ## Loops
 Recursion is not the only way to create loops in Scheme.
 You also have `do` syntax: